hashicorp/katakoda/terraform-custom-provider-workshop/order-schema.md

 Schemas allow the providers to map the API response to a Terraform resource.
-In this step, you will define the schema for a HashiCups order.
+In this step, you will complete the HashiCups order schema.

 > If you’re stuck, refer to the complete schema at the end of this step to see the changes implemented in this step.

+## Explore existing schema

 The [HashiCups API Client](https://github.com/hashicorp-demoapp/hashicups-client-go) defines a HashiCups order as the following.